rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 ### Player Tracking Data

 Through the NFL Big Data Bowl, we were provided player tracking data from the 2023 NFL season.
-This included frame-by-frame receivers and defenders on pass plays before the pass and while the ball was in the air.
+This included frame-by-frame position data for receivers and defenders on pass plays before the pass and while the ball was in the air.
 It also included supplementary info about each play such as the pass result, route of the targeted receiver, and defensive coverage type.

 These are a few terms we'll use with the tracking data:

-- Final frame - last frame in the dataset, signifying when the ball is caught, falls incomplete, or gets intercepted,
+- Final frame - last frame in the dataset, signifying when the ball is caught, falls incomplete, or gets intercepted
 - Ball landing position - position of the ball at the final frame (so if the ball is caught, this is actually the spot of the catch)
 - Primary defender - defender that's closest to the targeted receiver at the final frame